Ethan Allen (armsmaker): Cartridge pistols

 This is the first cartridge revolver made by Allen and Wheelock, and one of the first cartridge revolvers from any manufacturer (competing with the Smith and Wesson model 1).
 It is a single-action seven-shot revolver in .22 Rimfire (black powder equivalent of the modern .22 Short).
 It features the side-hammer of the early percussion revolvers and a spur trigger.
-Empty cases were removed by removing the cylinder, and using the cylinder pin to push the case out of the cylinder.
+Empty cases were removed by removing the cylinder and using the cylinder pin to push the case out of the cylinder.
 There are many variations typically organized into six models, though all share the size and critical design features.
 Most were made with a 3-inch barrel.
-The first through fourth models have engraved cylinders, with crossed rifles, a horse and rider, military articles, an Indian with bow and a sailing ship.
-Allen obtained a patent granted in 1858, and it is likely that production began in 1857.
-Production continued until 1863, when production of all cartridge revolvers was halted by the lawsuit described previously.
-Production resumed upon expiry of the Rollin White patent in 1869, though likely from parts manufactured in the earlier period.
+The first through fourth models have engraved cylinders, with crossed rifles, a horse and rider, military articles, an Indian with a bow, and a sailing ship.
+Allen obtained a patent granted in 1858, and production likely began in 1857.
+Production continued until 1863 when production of all cartridge revolvers was halted by the lawsuit described previously.
+Production resumed upon the expiry of the Rollin White patent in 1869, though likely from parts manufactured in the earlier period.
 After Allen's death in 1871, production continued for some period under the new company name Forehand and Wadsworth.